6ooflames/F4RefToBlender/README.md

 # F4RefToBlender
-Import Reference data from Fallout 4 or Skyrim CK into Blender using this and BadDogSkyrim's nifly implementaion
+Import Reference data from Fallout 4 or Skyrim CK into Blender using this and BadDogSkyrim's nifly implementaion.

 Using Bethesda Archive Extractor, export the Meshes, Textures, and optionally Materials archives onto a large HDD.